 Owl Charger Platter

-Intricately designed with an owl and leaf pattern, Hannah McAndrew’s owl charger platter is a masterful display of slipware – a popular form of British folk pottery.Read More
+Owl Charger Platter by ceramicist Hannah McAndrew.
+Intricately patterned with owls and leaves, this unique piece is a masterful display of slipware a popular form of British folk pottery.Read More

 - Product Details

 An earthenware charger platter by ceramicist Hannah McAndrew.
-Each piece is hand thrown on a potter’s wheel, and has been decorated with contrasting coloured slip, a type of liquid clay.
-A popular form of pottery in Britain from the 17th century to the 19th century, this slipware piece is a contemporary take on a traditional form of folk pottery.
+Hand-thrown on a potter's wheel and decorated with contrasting coloured slip (liquid clay).
+Each piece is a contemporary take on a traditional form of folk pottery.
+This form of craft was popular in Britain from the 17th century to the 19th century,

 About Hannah McAndrew